gitter-badger/geekhub/README.md

 * [Yeoman] — Our Scaffolding tool for the frontend.
 * [GulpJS] — Our Task / Build runner for the frontend.
 * [Docker] — Our application container engine.
-* [Vagrant] — We use **vagrant** to create and configure lightweight, reproducible, and portable development environment.

 Plus lots of Ruby Gems, a complete list of which is at [/backend/Gemfile].